wishihab/Android-RATList/README.md

 # Remote Access Tool Trojan List - Android

-This repo contents all RAT trojan android as I know so far (free or paid app) with permission used list for my documentation.
+This repo contents all RAT trojan android as I know so far (free or paid app) with permission and feature used list for my documentation.

 - DroidJack http://droidjack.net/features.html
   - Camera